hongtaoh/c101/content/final/_index.md

 ---
 title: Preparing For Your Final Exam
 ---
+# Time, Place, Content, Form

+## Time

+Wednesday, May 6th.
+Exam window is 8am – 2pm Eastern Standard Time

+Once you open the exam, you have 2 hours, or until 2pm EST, whichever comes first.

+## Place

+Canvas (Online)

+## Content

+It only covers material from Week 9 to Week 15.

+## Form

+- Open book

+- Multiple choice & true/false questions

 # How to Prepare For The Final

 - [Study Guide](/files/finals/studyguide.pdf) by Professor Conway